 Giblet would do well in most home environments apart from those with a lot of steps.
-While he can navigate a few here and there, multistory homes may prove difficult for the dog espe-
+While he can navigate a few here and there, multistory homes may prove difficult for the dog especially as he ages.

 We are so grateful for FFO-CAS and all of their donors.
 Without them, wonderful gifts like this wouldn't be possible for our residents.